BimmerGestalt/AAIdrive/README.md

   - The main menu entries' icons and text can't be altered, and so do not look exactly correct
   - The individual music app icons are not fully functional, but they do switch the active music source
-  - Android Oreo disabled Android Open Accessory Protocol 2 audio output, which is required to play audio over USB in IDrive 4++ used by Mini 2014-2017 and BMW i3 2014-2017.
+  - Android Oreo disabled Android Open Accessory Protocol 2 audio output, which is required to play audio over the app's USB connection in model years 2014-2017.
 Please disable the app option "Request Audio Focus" and use Bluetooth audio
   - Some Android Auto music apps enforce a whitelist of clients, preventing this app from connecting and controlling them.
-Some tested unavailable apps are:
+These music apps are unavailable:
     - Audible
     - Bandcamp
     - CloudPlayer